m50d/m50d.github.com/_posts/2015-11-16-my-five-years.md

 and you're good to go, with declarative builds, well-documented configuration, and perfect, instant IDE integration.

+## You don't need to learn, you don't need a book

 ## Notes

 [1] It's aliased as `Disjunction`, but aliases have their own issues